 Probiotics are a mixture of live ‘gut-friendly’ bacteria that you take by mouth.
 The aim is to increase the number of these bacteria in the colon and reduce inflammation.
 You can buy probiotic drinks, yoghurts, tablets or powders.

+Probiotics may help to get Colitis into remission – but more research is needed to prove this.
 There isn’t enough evidence to say whether probiotics help people with Crohn’s and they’re not recommended for treating active Crohn’s.

 Like all treatments, probiotics can cause side effects.
 Possible side effects include bloating, diarrhoea, bloody stools, abdominal pain, wind, sickness and headache.
 They affect everyone differently and you may not get any or all of these.
 In rare cases, they can cause infections in people with severe Crohn’s or Colitis.